Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

 CODESYS V3 Library for Monarco HAT

-A proper CODESYS V3 library was missing, so I developped it to fill in the gap.
+A proper CODESYS V3 library was missing, so I wrote it to fill in this gap.
 Written after studying C & Java Node-JS code examples and documentation provided by Monarco.
 Released under the "Unlicense" agreement.